polarsignals/kubezonnet/README.md

 ## Why?

-Same-zone traffic is free on cloud providers, cross-zone traffic is not, and can easily become a major cost factor if a lot of data is moved over the network.
+While same-zone traffic is free on cloud providers, cross-zone traffic is not and can easily become a major cost factor if a lot of data is moved over the network.
 Therefore, understanding which workloads are causing cross-zone traffic is vital.

+### Articles

+Read The New Stack article: [eBPF Tool Identifies Cross-Zone Kubernetes Network Traffic](https://thenewstack.io/ebpf-tool-identifies-cross-zone-kubernetes-network-traffic/)
+Read our blog post: [kubezonnet: Monitor Cross-Zone Network Traffic in Kubernetes](https://www.polarsignals.com/blog/posts/2025/01/09/introducing-kubezonnet)

 ## Deploy